q-neighbor Ising model on a polarized network: The case

-At this point we can follow the procedure introduced for the $T \rightarrow 0$, case, which consists of linearization of $y^{+}_1-y^{-}_1$, $y^{+}_2-y^{-}_2$ and $y^{+}_0-y^{-}_0$, creation of the matrix of coefficients $\mathbf{L}$, and calculating the largest eigenvalue of $\mathbf{L}$.
-This way it is possible to obtain the critical value $v^*$ as a function of the temperature $v^*(T)$ and by plugging it into Eq.~(\ref{eq:3fullT}) -- also the predicted concentration right before the collapse of polarized clusters.
-Due to very complex formulas, we refrain from presenting these solutions in an explicit form here.
-Figure~\ref{fig:fig4} presents a comparison of these predictions with the data obtained directly from Monte-Carlo simulations for different values of $T$.
+Obviously, if $T \rightarrow 0$, i.e., $u \rightarrow 0$, we recreate, as expected, Eq. (\ref{eq:q3sol}).
+At this point, we can follow the procedure introduced in Appendix \ref{app:lsa} for the $T \rightarrow 0$ to obtain the critical value $v_3^*$ as a function of the temperature $v_3^*(T)$.
+Furthermore, by plugging $v_3^*(T)$ into Eq.~(\ref{eq:3fullT}), we are also able to calculate the predicted concentration right before the collapse of polarized clusters.
+Due to the complex form of the resulting equations, we refrain from presenting these solutions in an explicit form here, leaving details for Appendix~\ref{app:app3}.
+Figure~\ref{fig:fig4}a presents a comparison of these predictions with the data obtained directly from Monte-Carlo simulations for different values of $T$.
 As expected, an increase in $T$ results in a decrease in the critical value of $v$ needed to destroy polarized clusters.
-Let us underline here, that for a sufficiently large value of $T$ (e.g., $T=1.6$) the observed net concentration drops down to rather low levels.
+Figure~\ref{fig:fig4}a suggests that at a specific $T=T_c$ the value of $v_3^*$ drops down to 0.
+Indeed, let us note that if $v=0$ we can find $T_c$ by simply solving $-2z^3-3z+1=0$ (nominator in Eq.~(\ref{eq:3fullT})) and inverting the introduced substitution $z=\mathrm{e}^{-\frac{2}{T}}$ to get $T_c=-2\ln^{-1}(r/2-1/r)$ where $r=[2(1+\sqrt{3})]^{1/3}$, i.e., $T_c \approx 1.7214$.
+This is an expected and obvious result, as in the case of $v=0$, the system is identical to the one examined in \cite{PhysRevE.92.052105}, i.e., with the lack of interface nodes, the network simply breaks down into two separate cliques with $N/2$ nodes each; thus, the model's dynamics needs to follow directly the one described in \cite{PhysRevE.92.052105}.

+Similar calculations can be performed for $q=4$ and $q=5$: in both cases we make use of Eq.~(\ref{eq:quintic}) with suitable values $A$, $B$ and $C$, denoted here with the lower index: